ndrakos/blog/_posts/2023-03-30-MIRISim_Troubleshooting_Part_IV.md

 <img src="{{ site.baseurl }}/assets/plots/20230330_DREaMHeader.png">

-One obvious thing to do is check that I am specifying the UNITS for the DREaM header.
+One thing to do is check that I am specifying the UNITS for the DREaM header.
 Other than that, nothing obvious pops out at me.

 ## Next Steps

-There are two different things to pursue to fix this...
+There are two things I want to pursue next:

 1. Fix the DREaM fits files
 - Specify units properly
 - Check visually a cutout from the fits file versus some of the cutouts from the Mirage simulations

 2. Use the test galaxy to really understand the pointings/whether I'm setting the WCS right
 - Run this example through the full MIRISim code, check the WCS of the final images.